 1. Shop at Aldi

-Aldi is a no-frills, discount grocery store.
+Aldi is a no-frills, discount grocery store and shopping there saves me a ton of money on groceries.
 I love Aldi, but shopping there did take some getting used to.
 Aldi carries a lot of their own brands of foods and doesn’t stock a lot of name brand items.
 I don’t have any complaints about their brands; Actually, I find a lot of high quality, organic items there.
 I really love their prices.
 I estimate that our grocery bill is about a third less when I shop at Aldi vs. other stores in our area.

 2. Shop your shelves, first.